tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/mcp_tools.md

 Optional parameters:
 - `includeSecurity` (default: true) affects `full` and `get` output.
 - `maxStackFrames` (default: 0 = all) limits stack frames in `full`.
-- `maxChars` (get only, optional) caps the response size as a guardrail.
+- `maxChars` (get only, optional; default: 20000) caps the response size as a guardrail and returns an error if exceeded.

 ### 5) `analyze`
 Run analysis on the currently open dump.